 Thanksgiving Dinner is so traditional for some people that the menu never changes.
-If Aunt Sally’s rolls and Grandmothers dressing aren’t on the menu things just don’t seem right.
+If Aunt Sally’s rolls and Grandmother’s dressing aren’t on the menu, things just don’t seem right.
 Others, like my Aunt Nancy, like to change things up.
-You might think it is sacrilegious but she serves chicken and dumplings on Thanksgiving!
-When she told me I thought, “What the heck, I’m going to make some changes myself!”
+You might think it is sacrilegious but she served chicken and dumplings on Thanksgiving!
+When she told me her menu I thought, “What the heck, I’m going to make some changes myself!”

 Growing up my mother served cranberry sauce straight from a can.
 Doc’s mother made cranberry relish with a hand grinder from fresh cranberries and oranges.
 This recipe marries the best of both worlds.
 It has the texture and sweetness of cranberry sauce but the fresh orange flavor of an uncooked relish.
 Hopefully my family won’t revolt!